Program Schedule

 Time: MTuWThF, 11:00am-12:45pm

-Intro to Cultural Anthropology (L48 160B)
+Introduction to Cultural Anthropology (L48 160B)

 This course introduces the basic concepts, theories, and methods of Cultural Anthropology - an academic discipline that studies the diversity of human cultures and societies.
 The purpose is to provide a broad perspective on the types of research that anthropologists undertake, and to engage in a critical dialogue on how the work of anthropologists contributes to understanding the human condition.
 Introduction to Cultural Anthropology is a portal into more advanced anthropology courses.
 Prerequisites: None.
 Copy of the 2023 syllabus is available here.